-I hope through this body of work I can shine a light on what has become our numbing norm.
-And to most importantly show our local government the humanitarian crisis that they have been ignoring for decades.
+As I continue this project, my goal is still the same as it was six years ago: to shine a light on an extraordinary issue that we have become numb to and bring awareness to a humanitarian crisis in Los Angeles that our local government has been ignoring for decades.
 There is a lot we can do and a lot that needs to be done.

 On March 2019, Los Angeles City Councilmember Paul Koretz and The Commision on the Status of Women honored Zaydee as one of the Pioneer Women on the Year for her documentation and activism within the community of Skid Row.